dmki-tuwien/lpg-normalization/README.md

 # A Graph-Native Approach to Normalization

-Welcome to the documentation and [repository](https://github.com/dmki-tuwien/lpg-normalization) accompanying the paper "A Graph-Native Approach to Normalization".
+Welcome to the [documentation](https://dmki-tuwien.github.io/lpg-normalization/) and [repository](https://github.com/dmki-tuwien/lpg-normalization)
+accompanying the paper "A Graph-Native Approach to Normalization".

 Repository structure:
-* `docs/`: The documentation of the source code of this repository
+* `docs/`: The documentation of the source code of this repository.
+Basis for the [documentation](https://dmki-tuwien.github.io/lpg-normalization/).
 * `gnfd/`: A Python package that implements the Graph Object Functional Dependencies
 * `graphs/`: Contains graphs that are normalized as part of the evaluation
 * `out/`: Contains the output of the evaluation as CSV files